 Instructions

-- Soak and immerse the rice, split black gram (urad dal )and fenugreek seeds in water overnight
+- Wash, soak, and immerse the rice, split black gram (urad dal ), and fenugreek seeds in water overnight.

 - Pour this batter into the same container containing the rice batter